shystruk/snake-game/README.md

 Information
 ============
-If you have some questions, problems or improvement, create issues and we will discuss.<br/>
+If you have some questions, improvements, create an issue and we will discuss.<br/>
 Thank you!

 License